Forseti93/demo/README.md

 <b>Latest first:</b>

 <hr>
+4-sep-2022 <br/>
+Did a test task on Angular and TS for parsing a file that user will drop in UI. task was to display some certificate's data in the app UI and store it in local storage.
+8 days to finish it, that was a hard one. result is a little buggy, but works. <br/><br/>

+30-aug-2022 <br/>
+Did a test task "currency convertor" with a free API for currency exchange rates.
+React.js

 23-aug-2022 <br/>
 I've started to learn the TypeScript + Tailwind separately.
 Base app for practicing will be: https://forseti93.github.io/time-manager-app/ <br/>
 At the same time I look for a job, because of the test task has the highest priority, this app writing is paused often.